reillypascal/personalsite-ssg/pages/digital-garden/notebook/radio/rtl-sdr.md

 	- [RTL-SDR V3 kit with dipole antenna](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/)
 		- This includes the receiver as well as a [dipole antenna](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) and mount.
 The antenna link above includes instructions on the length of antenna to use for different frequencies.

+### Raspberry Pi
+- [These instructions](https://gist.github.com/floehopper/99a0c8931f9d779b0998) are working for me — left off after making/installing `rtl-sdr`
+	- `git-core` [appears](https://forums.raspberrypi.com/viewtopic.php?t=88655) to be obsolete — just use `git`
+	- Previously had issues with requirement for `libusb-1.0-0-dev` on macOS (dev version hardcoded in), but seemed to work fine on RPi as of May 14, 2025

 ### Software
 - 433 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band) devices, such as home weather stations, tire pressure gauges, etc.
 	- rtl_433